mhterres/AstDemo/README.md

 Available Commands
 ******************
 * call <number> - Make a call to <number> and play tt-monkeys.
+* callerid <extension> [jid] - enable or disable the callerid xmpp message on received calls to extension.
 * info <voip|xmpp> - show VoIP or XMPP server informations.
 * help - show this help.
 * iaxpeers - show IAX peers.